TITLE 17: CONSERVATION

 Section 715.25 Turkey Permit Requirements – Landowner/Tenant Permits

-a) The "immediate family" is defined as the spouse, children, and parents permanently residing on the same property as the landowner or tenant.
+a) The "immediate family" of a landowner or tenant is defined as, and limited to, the spouse, children and parents permanently residing on the same property as the landowner or tenant.

 b) A tenant for the purpose of this Part is one who rents 40 acres or more land for commercial agricultural purposes under an agreement with a landowner.
 Commercial agriculture shall be defined as utilization of land for the raising of hay, grain crops or livestock for profit.
 A hunting rights lease, or other non-agricultural lease, is not valid for a landowner or tenant permit.